tanisha10101/Goldman-Sachs-Virtual-Engineering-Simulation/README.md

 ### Task Instructions

 1. **Gain Background Knowledge**
-   - Review the links provided in the additional resources section (below) to understand password cracking methods and best practices.
+   - Review the links provided in the additional resources section (below) to understand password cracking methods and best practices to enhance the efficiency.

 2. **Crack Passwords**
    - Utilize tools such as Hashcat to attempt cracking the passwords provided in the `password_dump` file.